All You Want to Know About Gem Hunting

 Rose Quartz Healing Gemstone

-Despite the fact that human beings have been hunting and pursuing gems for thousands of years, we still lack a proper definition of them.
+Even though human beings have been hunting and pursuing gems for thousands of years, we still lack a proper definition of them.

 Coming up with an appropriate label has been challenging, not only for laymen but also for lexicographers (linguistic experts who compile the dictionaries).

-For the sake of understanding, a gemstone, alternatively known as a gem, mineral or jewel, can be defined as a piece of rock or any other organic material that is generally formed inside the earth.
-After cutting and polishing, they are used for adornment, architectural or decorative purposes, due to their beauty and preciousness.
+For the sake of understanding, a gemstone, alternatively known as a gem, mineral, or jewel, can be defined as a piece of rock or any other organic material that is generally formed inside the earth.
+After cutting and polishing, they are used for adornment, architectural, or decorative purposes, due to their beauty and preciousness.

 Do you know that the study of gems, called Gemology, was classified as a science during the 1930s?